Panic disorder; Phobias; Panic attacks

 PTSD is triggered by experiencing or witnessing violent, life-threatening, or traumatic events.
 It can also occur from learning that traumatic events occurred to a close family member or friend.
 Such events include, but are not limited to, sexual assaults, accidents, military combat, natural disasters (such as earthquakes), or unexpected deaths of loved ones.

 Symptoms of PTSD may begin up to 3 months after the trauma or can develop months or years later.
 Symptoms can include:

 - Re-experiencing.
-Patients persistently re-experience the trauma in at least one of the following ways: in recurrent images, thoughts, flashbacks, dreams, or feelings of distress at situations that remind them of the traumatic event.
+People persistently re-experience the trauma in at least one of the following ways: in recurrent images, thoughts, flashbacks, dreams, or feelings of distress at situations that remind them of the traumatic event.
 Children may engage in play, in which traumatic events are enacted repeatedly.

 - Negative and Distorted Thoughts.
-Patients tend to have an emotional numbness, a sense of being in a daze or of losing contact with their own identity or even external reality.
+People tend to have an emotional numbness, a sense of being in a daze or of losing contact with their own identity or even external reality.
 They may be unable to remember important aspects of the event.
 They may also have persistent negative feelings about themselves and the world, and feel estranged from those around them.

 - Increased Arousal.
 This includes symptoms of anxiety or heightened awareness of danger (sleeplessness, irritability, being easily startled, or becoming overly vigilant to unknown dangers).

 Anxiety disorders are most likely caused by a combination of biological, psychological, and environmental factors.
 Most people with these disorders seem to have a biological vulnerability to stress, making them more susceptible to environmental stimuli than the rest of the population.